 Each pack comes with fifty masks that have already been sterilized, so they’re convenient and ready to go into the operating room.

-The masks are meant for single-use during each surgical procedure or operating room visit and should be disposed of immediately afterward.
+The masks are meant for single-use during each surgical procedure or operating room visit and should be disposed of immediately afterwards.

 If you’re looking for a more structured medical mask that has N95 filtration capabilities, the 3M masks are a good option.